 AEMO will identify all relevant system events that occurred in the previous financial year (FY) 2023-24 in the 2025 GPSRR report.
 The findings and recommendations from these incidents will be considered in the 2025 GPSRR.
-In particular, the trip of the Moorabool - Sydenham 500 kilovolts (kV) No. 1 and No. 2 lines on 13 February 20248 contributed to the priority events proposed to be studied in the 2025 GPSRR9.
+In particular, the trip of the Moorabool - Sydenham 500 kilovolts (kV) No. 1 and No. 2 lines on 13 February 20249 contributed to the choice of priority risks proposed to be studied in the 2025 GPSRR10.